HL7/US-Core-STU3/pages/_includes/us-core-diagnosticreport-summary.md

 Each DiagnosticReport *SHOULD* have:

-1. A practitioner or organization in `DiagnosticReport.performer`
+1. A practitioner or organization in `DiagnosticReport.performer.actor`

 [DiagnosticReportStatus]: http://hl7.org/fhir/2017Jan/valueset-diagnostic-report-status.html
 [Observation]: http://hl7.org/fhir/2017Jan/observation.html